A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: The evaporation paradox

-And, although \citeauthor{manchak2018information} do not stress this point in their discussion of (2), it is this particular feature of globally hyperbolic spacetimes that one may exploit, in the context of quantizing what is otherwise a classical relativistic field theory defined locally on the spacetime.
-Namely: the association of classical states of the field with their immediate, quasi-local evolution off of a particular Cauchy hypersurface embedded in the spacetime allows for an unambiguous means of constructing a corresponding quantum field theory on the same spacetime \citep{wald1994quantum}.\footnote{There may well be other ways to proceed in quantization if the spacetime is not globally hyperbolic, but there would appear to be significant costs \citep{yurtsever1994algebraic,friedman1997field}.
-Along these lines, it is worth noting that global hyperbolicity remains as a constraint on global spacetime structure, even in much more recent efforts to define `locally covariant' formulations of quantum field theory.
-These are formulations of quantum field theory that are regarded as `background independent' in an important sense: enabling talk about `quantum fields', analogous to classical fields, as physical fields that may be defined on or relocated to arbitrary (allowed) spacetime backgrounds \citep{redei2014categorial,brunetti2016quantum}.}
+Second, all of the above is a matter of classical GR.
+In the context of semiclassical gravity, whether one focuses on causal continuity or global hyperbolicity with regards to the causal structure of the spacetime, there is a further question about how we might proceed to think about the quantum fields one ought to be prepared to define there.
+And, although \citeauthor{manchak2018information} do not stress this point in their discussion of GH, it is the product structure $\mathbb{R}\times S$ ensured in the case of global hyperbolicity that one may exploit, in the context of quantizing what is otherwise a classical relativistic field theory defined locally on the spacetime.
+Namely: the association of classical states of the field with their immediate, quasi-local evolution off of a particular Cauchy hypersurface embedded in the spacetime allows for an unambiguous means of constructing a corresponding quantum field theory on that spacetime \citep{wald1994quantum}.
+There may, of course, turn out to be other ways to proceed in quantization if the spacetime is not globally hyperbolic.
+But there would appear to be significant costs \citep{yurtsever1994algebraic,friedman1997field}.
+Along these lines, it is worth noting that global hyperbolicity remains as a constraint on global spacetime structure, even in much more recent efforts to define `locally covariant' formulations of quantum field theory --- that is, formulations that are `background independent' in a sense licensing talk about `quantum fields', analogous to classical fields, as physical fields that may be relocated between arbitrary (allowed) spacetime backgrounds \citep{redei2014categorial,brunetti2016quantum}.\footnote{ That being said, efforts are ongoing to construct quantum field theories on various types of non-globally hyperbolic spacetimes, including those with timelike boundaries \citep{benini2018algebraic} or, indeed as are relevant here, for evaporating spacetimes and the case of spatial topology change \citep{janssen2022quantum}.
+(I am grateful to an anonymous reviewer for this final reference.)}